EyuGongYi/TaskMaster/README.md

+---

+## **Home Page**

+### **Description**

+The Home Page serves as the central hub of our app, providing users with a comprehensive view of their schedule.
+It displays the current date, the user's name, upcoming events from Google Calendar, and alerts from CANVAS and the Recommendations tab.
+This integrated view combines data from CANVAS (Moodle) for assignments and announcements, user-generated events, and recommended events from the recommendations tab, ensuring a seamless user experience with intuitive navigation and event management.

+### **Implementation Philosophy**

+Currently, the Home Page successfully renders the current date and user's name using React Native components.
+The UI design is finalized, setting the template for other tabs.
+The integration of today's events from Google Calendar and alerts from CANVAS (Moodle) is complete, with data being fetched from Google Calendar and Moodle API.
+This provides users with real-time updates on their schedule and important alerts.

+### **Implementation Challenges**

+* **Data Integration:** Integrating data from multiple sources (Moodle, Recommendations, and user calendar) into a unified calendar view required careful handling of different data formats and synchronization.
+* **UI Design:** Designing a visually appealing calendar interface that accommodates various screen sizes was essential.
+The numerous components making up the homepage required constant adjustments to values and styling to maintain a consistent and user-friendly layout.

+### **Diagrams/Screenshots: **

 <p id="gdcalert2" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline image link here (to images/image2.png).
 Store image on your image server and adjust path/filename/extension if necessary. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert3">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>